KrispyTech/airneis/docs/dive-in/2024/01/2024-01-08:geting-started-react-native.md

 If you want the preview on your phone, you have to connect it to your pc for the first use and download `Expo Go` and then if nothing appears when you do `npm start` with phone connected to pc you can try by scaning the QR Code.

 I installed nativewind and the doc is at: https://www.nativewind.dev/
 _Not all is explained for all the times where it's not specific they send you to tailwindcss doc._
+To run nativewind properly I had to install a specific tailwindcss verison: `npm install tailwindcss@3.3.2 --save-dev`